-For over 130 years, the Act to Promote the Education of the Blind has been affecting positive change in the lives of Americans who are visually impaired.
-Through materials that range from accessible books to fine motor development materials, from braille writing equipment to talking computer products and digital technology, APH and the Act address the specific learning needs that a vision loss creates.
+For over 140 years, the Act to Promote the Education of the Blind has been affecting positive change in the lives of Americans who are visually impaired.
+Through materials that range from accessible books to fine motor development materials, from braille writing equipment to digital access technology, APH and the Act address the specific learning needs that a vision loss creates.